 Heel pain stems from a variety of root causes and conditions, but you can find comfort in knowing that Austin Foot and Ankle Specialists will assess your specific situation and provide the pain relief you need.
-Our podiatrists—Dr. Craig H. Thomajan DPM, FACFAS and Dr. Shine John DPM, FACFAS—are experienced, leading experts in the field of heel care and are ready to help you today.
+Our podiatrists—led by Dr. Craig H. Thomajan DPM, FACFAS—are experienced, leading experts in the field of heel care and are ready to help you today.

 What Is Causing My Heel Pain?